 In these circumstances, tolerance and dependence form more easily and quickly.
 These situations set the stage for further abuse, creating a prime atmosphere for compulsive patterns of drug-seeking.

 Find The Right Treatment Program Today

 Learn more about Ativan addiction and treatment options.Contact Us

 Benzodiazepines are quite often abused with other drugs, as a person strives to increase the pleasurable or euphoric state they seek.

 The AFP goes into greater detail, writing that “an estimated 80 percent of benzodiazepine abuse is part of polydrug abuse, most commonly with opioids.”
 Two opioids most frequently used this way are heroin and methadone.
 They continue, detailing “that 3 to 41 percent of alcoholic persons report that they abused benzodiazepines at some time, often to modulate intoxication or withdrawal effects.”

-Signs And Symptoms Of Ativan Addiction
+Signs, Side Effects, And Symptoms Of Ativan Drugs

 When a person’s life has given way to the compulsion of addiction, certain behaviors surface which can point to a problem.